 While low pressure, typically means high wind and storms.
 These conditions can make fishing challenging.
 We all know how hard it is to cast into the wind or to try and spot fish when the surface is choppy.
 But the trout do not care that we struggle to catch them.

 They are still beneath the chop feeding.
-Storms and rain, weather events which low barometric pressure result in can at times cause the trout to feed.
+Storms and rain, weather events in which low barometric pressure results in can at times cause the trout to feed.
 That is because rising water levels due to rains expose and wash downstream more food.
 It is an insect buffet for the trout.